bufbuild/protovalidate-java/README.md

     // Create a validator object with the default Configuration Validator validator = new Validator();

-    {
     // Validate the transaction object using the validator try {
         ValidationResult result = validator.validate(transaction);

         // Check if there are any validation violations if (result.violations.isEmpty()) {
             // No violations, validation successful
             System.out.println("Validation succeeded");
         } else {
-                // Print the violations if any found System.out.println(result.getMessage());
+            // Print the violations if any found System.out.println(result.toString());
         }
     } catch (ValidationException e) {
         // Catch and print any ValidationExceptions thrown during the validation process System.out.println("Validation failed: " + e.getMessage());
-        }
     }
 }
 ```